 About Stratasan and LifePoint Health

 Stratasan provides intelligence to hospitals, healthcare systems, marketers and physician relations representatives equipping them to make better decisions and maximize system growth.
 We partner with over 900 hospitals helping them achieve efficiency and effectiveness in their strategic planning initiatives.
 We provide an analytics platform, project services, and physician patterns.

 LifePoint Health was founded in 1999.
 With more than $5.0 billion in revenues, it is financially strong with the best balance sheet in the industry.
 Including more than 70 hospital campuses in 22 states, approximately 40,000 employees, and more than 6,500 physician relationships, LifePoint Health is a leading healthcare provider in communities across the country.
 Under the mission of "Making communities healthier," it is fully accredited by The Joint Commission and committed to keeping healthcare local.

 Interview conducted by Lee Ann Lambdin, VP of Strategic Resources for Stratasan.

-Lee Ann Lambdin is Vice President of Strategic Resources at Stratasan.
+Lee Ann Lambdin is Senior Vice President of Strategic Resources at Stratasan.

 Lee Ann is responsible for leading the production team, a team of health analysts and GIS specialists who assist customers with marketing and planning intelligence.
 In addition, Lee Ann is responsible for Stratasan’s expert thinking initiative.
 Prior to Stratasan Lee Ann held planning leadership roles over the past 20 years in healthcare with systems such as Saint Thomas Health, Brim Healthcare, and Covenant Health.